coleifer/peewee/docs/peewee/query_library.rst

     nrows = Booking.delete().execute()

-Delete a member from the cd.members table
+Delete a member from the members table
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We want to remove member 37, who has never made a booking, from our database.